Skip to content

 Cause: The underlying FUSE process (mount.flexfs) was terminated or crashed.

-Solution: The CSI driver detects this condition and attempts to re-establish the mount automatically during the next NodePublishVolume call.
+Solution: The CSI driver detects a dead mount and rebuilds it on the next NodePublishVolume call.
 To force recovery:

-1. Delete the affected pod (Kubernetes will recreate it)
+1. Delete the affected pod (Kubernetes will recreate it, which triggers a fresh publish)

 2. If the issue persists, check the mount client log at <kubeletDir>/flexfs/<volume-name>/log-rw inside the node pod (where <kubeletDir> is your configured kubelet root, /var/lib/kubelet by default)